mmoren01/advi-ui-take-home/working-notes.md

   - Jest - Unit testing
   - React Testing Library - Unit testing

+Next.js

+- Opted to do manual creation of the Next.js to avoid any bloated dependencies

 ## Tasks

 - [x] Create a new repo with PR template